Kalamazoo Battle Creek International Airport

 Weather Briefing

-Kalamazoo Battle Creek International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Kalamazoo Battle Creek International Airport is currently reporting instrument flight rules (IFR) conditions with overcast skies at 500 feet and 5 SM visibility.

 Wind Analysis